 An accurate quote will depend on details of the actual shoot itself and its difficulty.
 For reference, the basic package below is for taking the source imagery, assembly of the panorama, standard post-processing (exposure, contrast, saturation), and delivery of an equirectangular image suitable for playback by standard pano viewer software/integration into a website.

 Besides taking the source imagery, the photos will need to be post-processed into panoramic images and any image correction performed.
 Since panoramic photos look in all directions, the contrast range captured is typically very large and this requires advanced exposure methods to take and process the imagery.
-For very high contrast scenes, HDR techniques are typically used which increases the time required.
+For very high contrast scenes, HDR techniques are typically used which increases the time required both in shooting and post-processing.
 The final panorama resolution also influences cost, low resolution panoramas require less processing and editing.
-I produce high quality panoramas and my rates have to reflect the time, effort, skill and experience required to achieve this.
+I produce high quality panoramas and my rates reflect the time, effort, skill and experience required to achieve this.